Cinema Screens Expand, Economic Predictions Shrink, Seeking Alternative Export Markets

 The National Research and Innovation Agency (BRIN) together with the Indonesian Plantation Association held the Indonesia Palm Oil Research Innovation and Expo (Ipoace) in Jakarta.
 This event carries the theme of strengthening the synergy of the oil palm plantation sector to support energy security based on technological innovation.
 In addition to discussions, the expo also brought together business players with consumers, and presented

-• Indonesia's exports remained stable, growing 0.86% after President Trump's new tariffs.
-A number of countries supported the stability of Indonesia's export value, one of which was Malaysia.
-Exports to the neighboring country in August recorded a record high of USD $1,051.4 million (up 7.80%), driven by a surge in downstream commodities such as refined palm oil.
-The figure was the highest recorded so far this year.
-This increase underscores the importance of the ASEAN regional market, which as a whole is Indonesia's top non-oil and gas export destination with a share of 19.42%.
+• Indonesian exports remained stable, growing 0.86% after the enactment of President Trump's new tariffs.
+A number of countries are supporting the stability of Indonesia's export value, one of which is Malaysia.
+Exports to neighboring countries in August recorded the highest record of 1,051.4 million US dollars (up 7.80%), driven by a surge in downstream commodities such as processed palm oil.
+This figure is recorded as the highest figure this year.
+This increase underscores the importance of the ASEAN regional market, which as a whole is Indonesia's main non-oil and gas export destination with a share of 19.42%.

-• When viewed in more detail, the main commodities of oil and gas and non-oil and gas exports to Malaysia in July and August 2025 have changed.
-In August, leading commodities such as refined palm oil liquid fraction (HS code 15119037) saw a significant jump from US$59.63 million to US$135.89 million, making it the second leading export commodity, after coal.
-In addition, fuel oil (HS code 27101979) also surged to US$46.37 million, reflecting increased demand for energy.
+• If we look in more detail, the main commodities of oil and gas and non-oil and gas exports to Malaysia in July and August 2025 experienced changes.
+In August, superior commodities such as liquid fractions of refined palm oil (HS code 15119037) experienced a significant jump from US$59.63 million to US$135.89 million, making it the second leading export commodity after coal.
+In addition, fuel oil (HS 27101979) also jumped to US$46.37 million, reflecting an increase in energy demand.

 Read the full story here.

-Wakatobi Wonderful Festival and Expo: Also known as Wakatobi WAVE 2025, this annual marine culture and tourism festival is organized by the Wakatobi Regency Government.
-It aims to promote Wakatobi's underwater beauty and cultural diversity.
-The event will be held over three days, from Friday, October 3 to Sunday, October 5, 2025, with a series of activities centered on the Togo Marina area, Wakatobi Regency, Southeast Sulawesi.
-The festival features conservation initiatives, lively cultural attractions, unique Bajo tribal cultural performances, an ornamental boat parade, and regional culinary exhibitions.
-As a tourism event included in the Karisma Event Nusantara (KEN) 2025 calendar, this event is open to the public and tourists or participants can follow and enjoy the entire series of events directly.
+Wakatobi Wonderful Festival and Expo: Also known as Wakatobi WAVE 2025, this annual marine tourism and cultural festival is organized by the Wakatobi Regency Government.
+The aim is to promote the underwater beauty of Wakatobi and its cultural diversity.
+This event will be held for three days, starting from Friday, October 3 to Sunday, October 5, 2025, with a series of activities centered in the Marina Togo area, Wakatobi Regency, Southeast Sulawesi.
+The festival features conservation initiatives, lively cultural attractions, unique Bajo tribal cultural performances, decorated boat parades, and regional culinary exhibitions.
+As a tourism event included in the 2025 Charisma Event Nusantara (KEN) calendar, this event is open to the public and tourists or participants can participate and enjoy the entire series of events directly.

 "Without commitment, you'll never start.
 But more importantly, without consistency, you'll never finish."
 (Denzel Washington – Actor and director)